Xtreme Fighting Championships

 Xtreme Fighting Championships (XFC) is a premier international mixed martial arts (MMA) organization based in Spring Lake, Michigan, with offices throughout the United States and South America.
 The XFC showcases both male and female fighters, advocates young MMA fighters, and produces stadium fight cards in various locations in the United States and South America, including Florida, Kentucky, Tennessee, Michigan, São Paulo, Campinas, and Araraquara.

 Throughout 2006–2012, the XFC hosted 4–6 events per year, travelling around the United States and Greece.
 In 2013, the company announced its new executive team, as well as a broadcast partnership with an open broadcaster in South America, RedeTV!.
 This began the International Tournament & Super-Fight Series.
 The unprecedented success of the 2014 Season I Series allowed the XFC to secure various partnerships with various global broadcasters, including Terra TV, HBO America, and UOL.
 The XFC featured more than 185 MMA fighters from 36 countries.

-After a 4-year hiatus, XFC has returned in late 2020, with a relaunch event, XFC 43, that took place on November 11, 2020, in Atlanta, Georgia.
+After a 4-year hiatus, XFC returned in late 2020, with a relaunch event, XFC 43, that took place on November 11, 2020, in Atlanta, Georgia.
 Milpitas ca, Alfonso Montano.

+On, April 15, 2025, the Securities and Exchange Commission obtained final judgments by consent against Florida-based Xtreme Fighting Championships, Inc. and its CEO, Steve A. Smith, Jr. In December 2024, the commission charged Xtreme Fighting and Smith with engaging in a fraudulent scheme to sell Xtreme Fighting stock to the investing public illegally.
+Securities and Exchange Commission v.
+Steve A. Smith, Jr. and Xtreme Fighting Championships, Inc., No. 1:24-cv-24802 (S.D.
+Fla. filed Dec.
+9, 2024).